MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 If the bot you exported has omnichannel capabilities enabled, you can ignore this message.
 The bot will still work properly.
 The message will disappear after you export the latest version of your bot from your development environment, and then import it into a targeted test or production environment with managed bots.

-If you continue to see the message after exporting and importing the latest version of your managed bot, make sure to remove any unmanaged layers:
+If you continue to see the message after you export and import the latest version of your managed bot, make sure to remove any unmanaged layers:

 1. Sign in to Power Apps and select the managed bot's environment.